pw56/pw56/README.md

 ## 📋 Bio
 > I am a junior high school student in Japan.👨‍🎓
 > I often use coding AI.🤖
-> This year I won't be doing much because I'm studying for my high school entrance exams.🏫
+> I will be less active this year as I am focusing on my high school entrance exams.🏫

 ---